mnverity/ContractorsToolkit/README.md

-# ContractorsToolkit
+# EmployeesToolkit
-This repo contains a number of tools to assist contractors in making decisions around their rates etc.
+This repo contains a number of tools to assist employees whether working direct or as contractors